Keith Dudzinski

 Keith Dudzinski (born November 17, 1968) is an American college football coach and former player.
-He is the defensive coordinator at the University of Massachusetts Amherst (UMass), a position he held from 2004 to 2010 and resumed in 2022.
+He is the linebackers coach for Temple University.
 Dudzinski served as the defensive coordinator at the University of Maryland, College Park in 2015.

 Playing career

 Dudzinski played outside linebacker at the University of New Haven.
 There he was an All-New England linebacker and served as team captain during his senior season.